 In the passage of the burning bush, the first description of the speaker of the voice emanating from the flames was “the angel of the LORD” (Ex 3:2).
 Then, in verse 4, he is identified as Jehovah (the LORD), and God.
-Again, in verse 6, we read, “Moreover he said, I am the God of thy father, the God of Abraham, the God of Isaac, and the God of Jacob.
+Again, in verse 6, we read, “…he said, I am the God of thy father, the God of Abraham, the God of Isaac, and the God of Jacob.
 And Moses hid his face; for he was afraid to look upon God” (Ex 3:6).
-And when Moses asked God his name, he said, “I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you” (Ex 3:14).
+And when Moses asked God his name, he said, “I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you…..this is my name for ever” (Ex 3:14).
 This was none other than Jehovah.

 It was Jehovah, the speaker from the burning bush, who went before the children of Israel as a pillar of cloud by day and a pillar of fire by night when they were leaving Egypt (Ex 13:21-22); it was Jehovah who dried up the Red Sea so that Israel could cross, and destroyed Pharaoh and his army as they tried to follow them (Ex 14:1-31); it was Jehovah who led Israel through the wilderness in the books of Exodus, Numbers and Deuteronomy; and it was Jehovah who, during this time, gave them manna to eat (Ex 16:14-26 cf Ps 78:25 where it is called “angels’ food”), and “spiritual” water to drink (Num 20:2-13).

 And so it was no accident that Jesus claimed the very name of God for himself – he knew exactly what he was saying to the Jews with whom he was disputing, and exactly what it implied.
 John writes: “Your father Abraham rejoiced to see my day: and he saw it and was glad.
-Then the Jews said unto him, Thou art not yet fifty years old, and hast thou seen Abraham?
+Then said the Jews unto him, Thou art not yet fifty years old, and hast thou seen Abraham?
 Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am.
-Then they took up stones to cast at him: but Jesus hid himself, and went out of the temple, going through the midst of them, and so passed by” (Jn 8:56-59).
+Then they took up stones to cast at him; but Jesus hid himself and went out of the temple” (Jn 8:56-59).

 And on a third occasion, he again claims deity.
-John relates it for us: “I am the good shepherd….My sheep hear my voice, and I know them, and they follow me: My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.
+John relates it for us: “I am the good shepherd….My sheep hear my voice, and I know them, and they follow me: I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
+My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.
 I and my Father are one.
 Then the Jews took up stones again to stone him.
-Jesus answered them, Many good works have I shewed you from my Father; for which of these works do ye stone me?
-The Jews answered him, saying, For a good work we stone thee not; but for blasphemy; and because that thou, being a man, makest thyself God” (Jn 10:11, 27-33).
+Jesus answered them, Many good works have I shewed you from my Father; for which of those works do you stone me?
+The Jews answered him, saying, For a good work we stone thee not; but for blasphemy; because that thou, being a man, makest thyself God” (Jn 10:11, 27-33).

-Jesus’ twice claims deity in this passage.
+Jesus twice claims deity in this passage.
 The first claim is that he calls himself “the good shepherd”, thus identifying and equating himself with, and claiming to be the Messiah who was now come.
 In these claims, he alludes to Ezekiel 34 where God rebukes the Israelite leaders, whom he calls “the shepherds of Israel”, in reality false shepherds, for abusing the people of Israel, God’s people, and robbing and exploiting them (Ezek 34:1-10).
 And he describes himself as the shepherd of Israel, caring for his flocks and herds, and pronouncing judgement on the false shepherds (Ezek 34:11-22 cf Jn 10:1, 5, 8, 10, 12-13; see also Isa 40:10-11).
-And then tells how he will set up “one shepherd over them, even my servant David: he shall feed them, and he shall be their shepherd” (Ezek 34:23).
+And then tells how he will set up over them “one shepherd….my servant David; he shall feed them, and he shall be their shepherd” (Ezek 34:23).